hannah-scott/cite/README.md

 ## Use

-Edit `config.h` so it matches your environment, then rebuild with
+Edit `config.h` so it matches your environment, then rebuild and run:

 ```
 $ make clean cite
+$ ./cite
 ```

 cite works well in a build script with a tool like markdown or Pandoc.